The Cristea Laboratory

 • Generating machine-learning pipelines for prediction of protein-protein interactions and protein shuttling events upon infection.

-• Beyond pathogen infections, we also are actively elucidating the cellular pathology of Huntington's disease via a partnership with the CHDI Foundation, uncovering regulatory mechanisms of tumor-host interactions via a partnership with Stand Up to Cancer, exploring the molecular determinants of mammalian heart disease by working closely with the group of Dr. Frank Conlon (UNC Chapel Hill), and fostering multidisciplinary collaborations with research groups across the globe
+• Beyond pathogen infections, we also are actively elucidating the cellular pathology of Huntington's disease via a partnership with the CHDI Foundation, uncovering how organelle remodeling drives intra- and inter-cellular communication within the virus microenvironment via a partnership with the Paul G. Allen Family Foundation, exploring the molecular determinants of mammalian heart disease by working closely with the group of Dr. Frank Conlon (UNC Chapel Hill), and fostering multidisciplinary collaborations with research groups across the globe

 LEARN ABOUT OUR RESEARCH